 Before we get to the formula, following are a few tips regarding the use of Nigella Seed Oil:

-Always dilute before use – never use more than 10% in any blend.
+Always dilute nigella seed oil before use.
+Nigella is very potent so never use more than 10% of this oil in any blend.

 Do not use nigella seed oil near the eyes.